Curtin Access Plan

-The Curtin Access Plan (CAP) can be used to make alternative test/examination arrangements.
+The CAP can be used to make alternative test/examination arrangements.

 End of semester exams: These exams are usually run by the Examinations office.
 Your exam arrangements will be valid for the duration of your CAP.
 The deadline for making requests or adjusting exam arrangements is three weeks prior to the start of the examination period.

 Please visit examination scheduling for more information.

-Additional time to submit assignments is subject to final approval by the unit coordinator.
-In some cases additional time may not be possible and an alternative may be provided (e.g. a group assignment or practical assessment).
+Additional time to submit assessments is subject to final approval by the unit coordinator.
+In some cases, additional time may not be possible (e.g. a group assignment or practical assessment).

-Please note that the CAP does not support you to change the date of tests or exams.
-Suitable documentation specific to these dates will be required, in accordance with the Assessment Extension policy.
+Please note that the CAP does not support changes to the dates of tests or exams.
+Applications for extension/deferment of a test/exam will require an Assessment Extension application.